Pearl is the Primary birthstone for June and a Secondary birthstone for February and the Zodiac sign Cancer.

 With pearls, it’s quite simple.
 All other factors being the same, the larger a pearl the more expensive it is.

-Cultivated pearls are made by artificially introducing an irritant within the mollusc, forcing it to start covering it with.
+Cultivated pearls are made by artificially introducing an irritant within the mollusc, forcing it to start covering it with nacre.
 The irritant, called a graft, is usually a small piece of mantle tissue or bead.

-After about twelve to eighteen months, the mollusc has covered the graft with a few layers ofand the pearl can be harvested.
+After about twelve to eighteen months, the mollusc has covered the graft with a few layers of nacre and the pearl can be harvested.

 A cultivated pearl can be distinguished from a natural pearl by x-ray.
 The growth rings of a natural pearl are clearly visible.